Rethymnon Town Crete

 From the Venetian Harbour in Rethymnon town leaves a very special day tour with Pirate Barbarossa, AKA Dolphin Cruises.
 Choose from one hour or three hours cruises, fishing trips or cruises to Panormos, past dolphin waters to beautiful beaches, pirate caves and Marathi near Chania, in the beautiful Souda Bay.

-Pirates were active around Crete in the 16th Century and none more fierce or wild than Barbarossa, click here to learn more about Johnny Depps's friend, Pirate Barbarossa.
+Pirates were active around Crete in the 16th Century and none more fierce or wild than Barbarossa, learn more about Pirate Barbarossa.

-We encourage you to stay within the walls of the old town and have chosen beautiful guesthouses with charm and plenty of local atmosphere...
+Stay within the walls of old Rethymnon town - we have chosen beautiful guesthouses with charm and plenty of local atmosphere.

 Beachside Accommodation